 You can really take two routes.
 The best plan is probably to have a heavy pair and a light pair.
-The heavier pair will serve you well in harsh conditions, deeper snow, and colder days.
-The lightweight pair can be used for the rest of the time.
+The heavier gaiters will serve you well in harsh conditions, deeper snow, and colder days.
+The lightweight snow gaiters can be used for the rest of the time.
 With gaiters, keep in mind what base layers and pant combinations you might be wearing underneath and size them accordingly.

 The real problem with using heavy-duty gaiters all the time is breathability.
-A warm and completely waterproof pair is going to be hot–your skin can’t breathe under so many layers of protective clothing.
+A warm and completely waterproof gaiter is going to be hot–your skin can’t breathe under so many layers of protective clothing.